University of Bedfordshire: Organisation and structure

 The university has four faculties: Creative Arts, Technologies and Science; Education and Sport; Health and Social Sciences; and the University of Bedfordshire Business School.

+Appointed in 2020, the former Vice Chancellor was Rebecca Bunting.
+On 27 August 2025, she announced in an email to staff that she would be retiring in December 2025.
+She was succeeded by Deborah Johnston in June 2026.

+The current Chancellor is British journalist and author Sarfraz Manzoor, who was appointed in 2023.
+He is a known for co-writing the 2019 film Blinded by the Light.

 Academic profile

-In 2000, the University of Luton was ranked 83 out of 93 British universities by The Times in their annual university ranking, rising to 72 out of 101 two years later.

-The Sunday Times awarded the University of Luton the title of Best New University in 2004 (prior to the purchase of the Bedford campus and rebranding).
-The QAA conducted a thorough institutional audit of the university as a whole in 2005 (prior to the merger of the university), which resulted in the audit team's questioning of the academic standards of its awards and its lack of confidence in the university's quality standards.
-However, after the audit was taken, the QAA was provided with information that indicates that appropriate action was taken by the university in response to the findings of this report.
-As a result, the audit was signed off in July 2007.
-The university was subsequently commended by the QAA for the high quality and standards of our higher education provision in 2015.
+The university was commended by the QAA for the high quality and standards of our higher education provision in 2015.

 The university appears in Times Higher Education World University rankings, is ranked as one of the top 300 universities in the world under 50 years old in the Young University rankings, and was awarded Silver in the first ever Teaching Excellence Framework (TEF) in 2017.

+The university participated in the 2021 Research Excellence Framework (REF) which assesses the quality of research in higher education institutions and submitted research across multiple subject areas.

 The university hosts the National Centre for Cyberstalking Research, opened in 2012, which carried out the first British study of cyberstalking and other forms of harassment online.
 In 2012, it established a UNESCO chair in New Media Forms of the Book to analyse trends in the use of electronic media, mobile media, and Internet technologies through research and practice.

-Teaching quality

-In 2004 The Sunday Times awarded the university the title of 'Best New University' and in 2007 it was short-listed for the Times Higher Education Supplement's University of the Year 2007.